kaichiuchu/leetcode-solutions/readme.md

 ## Benchmarking

-For example, if you want to run the benchmark for the Two Sum problem, nagivate to the `solutions/two_sum` directory and execute `benchmark.py`.
+For example, if you want to run the benchmark for the Two Sum problem, navigate to the `solutions/two_sum` directory and execute `benchmark.py`.
+This will print out how long a solution took in milliseconds with test data from LeetCode.

 ## Testing